NumEconCopenhagen/projects-2023-lukas-august/dataproject/README.md

 # Data analysis project

-Our project is titled **Analysis of stock prices** and is about analyzing correlation within the selected stocks and past performance.
+Our project is titled **Stock analysis** and is about analyzing correlation within the selected stocks and past performance.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).